dhicks6345789/docs-to-markdown/README.md

 ## Requirements
 These scripts are written in Python 3 and, as such, should be cross-platform.
 Each script might have its own set of particular requirements, including requirements for supporting applications, see the relevant script's documentation for details.

 The scripts are intended to be run over a simple folder tree.
-They should work with pretty much anything that looks to the operating system like a local tree of folders, so if you have a utility that maps a cloud-based file system of some kind to a local path (say you're using the Windows Google Drive / OneDrive / Dropbox client) you should be able to run the scripts on that path (either as input or output location) in the same way.
+They should work with pretty much anything that looks to the operating system like a local tree of folders, so if you have a utility that maps a cloud-based file system of some kind to a local path (say you're using one of the Windows Google Drive / OneDrive / Dropbox clients) you should be able to run the scripts on that path (either as input or output location) in the same way.

 If you're on a Linux or MacOS system (or Windows), we can recommend [rclone](https://rclone.org/) as being an excellent way of mounting / cloning over 50 cloud provider's filesystems as a local filesystem.